West African Ebola virus epidemic timeline: October 2014

 Spain Also on October 19 Teresa Romero, the nurse who was the first person to be infected outside of West Africa, tests negative for Ebola in an initial test.
 A second test is required for confirmation.

 Nigeria On October 20, the WHO declared Nigeria to be Ebola-free after over six weeks without new reported cases.
 The final case and death count stands at 8 deaths and 20 cases.

 Ghana On October 20, Ghanaian President John Mahama announces that aid is beginning to arrive at the three worst-hit countries (Guinea, Liberia and Sierra Leone).

 Norway On October 21, the Norwegian national being treated in Oslo after being medically evacuated from Sierra Leone was released from the Oslo University Hospital.
 The woman, Silje Lehne Michalsen, responded to her discharge by stating: "For three months I saw the total absence of an international response.
 For three months I became more and more worried and frustrated."

-UN UN On October 21 Dr. Marie Paule Kieny of the WHO announces in Geneva that a serum from the blood of recovered EVD patients could be available within weeks in Liberia, and furthermore that target date for a vaccine was January 2015.
+UN United Nations On October 21 Dr. Marie Paule Kieny of the WHO announces in Geneva that a serum from the blood of recovered EVD patients could be available within weeks in Liberia, and furthermore that target date for a vaccine was January 2015.

 Sierra Leone On October 21 riots broke out in the Kono district to prevent the quarantine of a 90-year-old woman suspected of having EVD; the youths are reportedly angry that there are no treatment centers in the diamond-rich Kono district.
 A daytime curfew is imposed.

 US United States On October 22, NBC freelance cameraman and medical evacuee Ashoka Mukpo is released from Nebraska Medical Center free of the Ebola virus, the second patient so treated there.
 Mukpo is the fifth medically evacuated case in the United States thus far.

 Furthermore, DHS rules go into effect which route 100% of travellers from Liberia, Sierra Leone, and Guinea to one of five international airports for enhanced screening: JFK, Newark, Dulles, Hartsfield-Jackson, or O'Hare.
 (These airports had previously served 94% of such passengers arriving in the U.S.)

 In addition, the CDC announced a plan to monitor for 21 days (the Ebola incubation period) all travelers arriving in the US from Guinea, Liberia or Sierra Leone, beginning on October 27.
 They will have to report body temperatures and symptoms daily to local and state health departments.

 And finally, Nina Pham's dog, Bentley, tests negative for Ebola.

 Spain Also on October 22 Teresa Romero tests negative for Ebola in a second round of tests.

 Cuba Also on October 22 Cuba sends a medical team to Liberia.